-7.0 Roles and Responsibilities of Staff
+7.0 Roles and Responsibilities of Team Members

 - 7.1 The Group recognises that it is not just one person's role to safeguard children and young people.
 It requires a collective approach to safeguarding.
-All employees must understand their roles and responsibilities regarding keeping children and young people safe and reporting concerns. - 7.2 During staff induction, staff will receive safeguarding training, including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
-Staff must be familiar and understand the role of the DSL, the local safeguarding partnership and the individual systems relating to safeguarding within the school.
-Staff must also know, understand and implement the school's behaviour management policy, the Group's Code of Conduct & Ethics and the safeguarding response to children who are absent from education or are missing from education KCSiE 2023
+All employees must understand their roles and responsibilities regarding keeping children and young people safe and reporting concerns. - 7.2 During induction, team members will receive safeguarding training, including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+Team members must be familiar and understand the role of the DSL, the local safeguarding partnership and the individual systems relating to safeguarding within the school.
+Team members must also know, understand and implement the school's behaviour management policy, the Group's Code of Conduct & Ethics and the safeguarding response to children who are absent from education or are missing from education KCSiE 2024

-7.3 Staff are responsible for:
+7.3 Team members are responsible for:

-- compliance with the Group's policies, statutory guidance and legislation including KCSiE 2023 and Working Together to Safeguard Children 2018 (updated July 2022) - understanding the role of the DSL; - attending training and meetings; - helping to develop and deliver a curriculum which helps children to understand about abuse, appropriate and safe relationships with adults and other children, and keeping safe both online and offline; - helping to provide an environment where children and young people feel safe and valued; - ensuring they fully understand how to report concerns and if not, asking for further training and support;
+- compliance with the Group's policies, statutory guidance and legislation including KCSiE 2024 - and Working Together to Safeguard Children - understanding the role of the DSL; - attending training and meetings; - helping to develop and deliver a curriculum which helps children to understand about abuse, neglect and exploitation appropriate and safe relationships with adults and other children, and keeping safe both online and offline; - helping to provide an environment where children and young people feel safe and valued; - ensuring they fully understand how to report concerns and if not, asking for further training